VATSIM-UK/core/CONTRIBUTING.md

 We make use of UnitTesting (and it'll be expected that you do too, if you're contributing code).
 Head on over to the [PHPUnit testing](https://phpunit.de/manual/current/en/installation.html) website to see how to set this up on your machine.

-#### Node.js, NPM & Gulp
+#### Node.js and NPM

-We utilise Gulp for our CSS, JS and asset management.
 You'll need to throw NPM onto your machine.
 [Dave McFarland does a great job of detailing how this should happen](http://blog.teamtreehouse.com/install-node-js-npm-windows).

 _We'll warn you now, NPM can be a bit of a pain._